NVIDIA/hpc-container-maker/RECIPES.md

   default values are `--disable-mcast`.

 - `cuda`: Boolean flag to control whether a CUDA aware build is performed.
-If True, adds `--with-cuda` to the list of `configure` options, otherwise adds `--without-cuda`.
-If the toolchain specifies `CUDA_HOME`, then that path is used.
+If True, adds `--enable-cuda --with-cuda` to the list of `configure` options, otherwise adds `--disable-cuda`.
+If the toolchain specifies `CUDA_HOME`, then that path is used, otherwise `/usr/local/cuda` is used for the path.
 The default value is True.

 - `directory`: Path to the unpackaged source directory relative to the local build context.
 The default value is empty.
 If this is defined, the source in the local build context will be used rather than downloading the source from the web.

+- `gpu_arch`: The GPU architecture to use.
+Older versions of MVAPICH2 (2.3b and previous) were hard-coded to use "sm_20".
+This option has no effect on more recent MVAPICH2 versions.
+The default value is to use the MVAPICH2 default.

 - `ospackages`: List of OS packages to install prior to configuring and building.
 For Ubuntu, the default values are `byacc`, `file`,